Skip to main content

 A local Ruby installation allows you to use pry to explore and experiment with your tests using the inferno console command.
 Pry is an alternative to the standard Interactive Ruby (IRB) shell that includes syntax highlighting, runtime invocation, source & documentation browsing, and more.
 It is a helpful tool for debugging the environment generally, as opposed to using the debug gem to review the environment at a specific breakpoint while running the system.

-For example, I can look at the Suite class that is defined in the Inferno Template by default (lib/inferno_template.rb) and set it to the variable suite.
+For example, you can look at the Suite class that is defined in the Inferno Template by default (lib/inferno_template.rb) and set it to the variable suite.

 bundle exec inferno console